hielsnoppe/phpcss/README.md

 This is a PHP library to easily create valid CSS.

+It is planned to support converting CSS selectors to XPath aswell as writing rules from stylesheets inline.

 ## Installation

 To install this library via [Composer](http://getcomposer.org) add the following to your `composer.json` and then run `composer update`: